The human cost of defending Libya's oil

 The dangers that local oil workers are agreeing to undertake to restart production remain unthinkable to many in the west.

-Wintershall, Libya's second largest foreign oil producer, succeeded in restarting output largely thanks to a small, moustachioed colonel.
+Wintershall, Libya's second largest foreign oil producer, succeeded in restarting output largely thanks to a small, mustachioed colonel.

 Abelulla Mahdy volunteered to fly a team of around 20 of the company's Libyan employees past the battlefield at Sirte, Gaddafi's hometown and the city outside which he was killed last week, and over the Sahara for nearly 200 km (125 miles) to a base at an oil field called Amal, an hour's drive to the Wintershall site.